caetano-dev/PixFraudDetection/README.md

 ```bash
 python test_setup.py
 ```

 ## Project Roadmap & Status

 This project is being developed in phases.
 Here is a summary of what has been implemented and what is planned for the future.

-### **Phase 1: Data Pipeline & Graph Foundation (In Progress)**
+### **Phase 1: Data Pipeline & Graph Foundation (Completed)**

 The core infrastructure for generating, streaming, and storing transaction data is complete.

 -   **Synthetic Data Generation** (`data_generator.py`):
-    -   [x] Generation of 5,000 realistic PIX accounts, including valid CPF and CNPJ numbers.
+    -   [x] Generation of 10,000 realistic PIX accounts with valid CPF/CNPJ.
+    -   [x] **Enhanced Realism**: Accounts now have a calculated `risk_score` based on age, verification status, and other factors.
-    -   [x] Creation of 100,000 transactions with varied amounts and timestamps.
+    -   [x] Creation of 300,000 transactions with varied amounts and timestamps.
+    -   [x] **Behavioral Simulation**: Transaction generation is now weighted based on time of day (business hours, late night), day of week, and special events (salary days), making the data distribution more lifelike.
     -   [x] Embedding of specific fraud patterns into the dataset:
-        -   **Smurfing/Structuring**: A central account distributes funds to a ring of mule accounts.
+        -   **Smurfing/Structuring**: Fraudulent rings are now formed by targeting high-risk accounts as mules.
-        -   **Circular Payments**: Money is moved in a loop between 3-5 accounts to obscure its origin.
+        -   **Circular Payments**: Money is moved in a loop between high-risk accounts to obscure its origin.
         -   **Shared Identifiers**: Fraudulent accounts in a ring share a common device and IP address.
-    -   [ ] Make sure data is good enough for the fraud detection algorithms.
+    -   [x] Make sure data is good enough for the fraud detection algorithms.

 -   **Real-time Streaming Simulation**:
     -   [x] A publisher script (`stream_simulator.py`) reads the synthetic data and streams it to a Redis Pub/Sub channel in real-time.